LVMark: Robust Watermark for Latent Video Diffusion Models: Introduction

 \section{Introduction}

-Video diffusion models have made significant progress in generating high-quality videos~\cite{opensora, ma2024latte, blattmann2023stable, Chen_2024_CVPR, xing2025dynamicrafter}.
+\IEEEPARstart{V}{ideo} diffusion models have made significant progress in generating high-quality videos~\cite{opensora, ma2024latte, blattmann2023stable, Chen_2024_CVPR, xing2025dynamicrafter}, leading to a growing supply of AI-generated video content.
 With these advancements, the need for methods to establish ownership of both the diffusion model and its creations has emerged.
 This issue can be addressed by embedding watermarks into the video diffusion model and enabling tracking.

-Existing watermarking methods applicable to video generation can be categorized into three types.
-The first approach uses post-processing techniques~\cite{zhu2018hidden, sander2024watermark, masoumi2013blind, zhang2023novel}.
-While these methods enable accurate bit extraction, they can be easily bypassed if the diffusion model is stolen, as the watermark information is not part of the model.
-The second approach embeds watermarks into the latent noise of the diffusion model~\cite{wen2023treerings, hu2025videoshield}.
-This approach modifies the latent noise to generate altered content and requires the exact inverse process of the diffusion model for message extraction.
-Moreover, user-controlled embedding allows fingerprints to be excluded if the model is stolen~\cite{kim2024wouaf}.
-The third approach fine-tunes a pre-trained diffusion model to embed the watermark~\cite{fernandez2023stable, kim2024wouaf}, ensuring watermark insertion cannot be bypassed while preserving the original content.
+Existing watermarking methods for video diffusion model can be categorized into three types.
+The first approach uses post-processing methods~\cite{zhu2018hidden, sander2024watermark, masoumi2013blind, zhang2023novel}.
+While these methods enable accurate watermark extraction, they can be easily bypassed if the model is stolen, as the watermark is not part of the model.
+The second approach embeds watermarks into the latent noise of the diffusion model~\cite{wen2023treerings, hu2025videoshield, hu2025videomark}.
+However, this approach generates altered content, and watermark extraction requires the inversion of the diffusion process, making it computationally intensive.
+The third approach fine-tunes a pre-trained diffusion model to embed the watermark~\cite{fernandez2023stable, kim2024wouaf, huang2025video, liu2025implanting} ensuring watermark insertion cannot be bypassed.

-However, fine-tuning-based methods have only been explored for image diffusion models, not for videos.
-While 2D watermark decoders can be applied to individual frames, following the strategy of image diffusion watermarking methods, they fail to preserve temporal consistency and leverage the large data volume of videos for high-capacity watermarking.
-This underscores the need for a video-specific watermark decoder for video diffusion models.

-To the best of our knowledge, this paper proposes the first fine-tuning-based watermarking method for video diffusion models, LVMark.
-We propose a new watermark decoder tailored for video diffusion models, focusing on temporal consistency.
-Extracting watermarks from the RGB domain forces the model to embed them in visible color regions, which degrades image quality and makes the watermark vulnerable to distortions.
-To address this, we integrate the 3D wavelet and RGB domains, embedding watermarks in the invisible frequency domain, with the cross-attention module~\cite{jaegle2021perceiver, jaegle2021perceiverio} enabling robust decoding.
-Additionally, to improve compression robustness, we use the low-frequency subband of the 3D wavelet domain, as video compression methods like H.264 tend to remove high-frequency regions.
-We optimize the watermark decoder alongside the latent decoder of the diffusion model by iteratively embedding and extracting random bits, ensuring resilient bit extraction despite weight variations.